 ATH-1017 is delivered by once-daily subcutaneous injection.
 The ATH-1017 formulation is non-viscous, with a neutral pH, and is expected to be dispensed and administered at room temperature.
-These attributes and the use of small-gauge needles, and minimal volumes (≤ 1 mL) significantly optimize the ATH-1017 product profile for a subcutaneous route of administration.
-Subcutaneous injections are a common route of administration of chronic therapies, including those for diabetic or MS patients, and are easy to administer for patients and/or caregivers while being generally well tolerated.
-With the progression of neurodegenerative disorders, oral administration can become challenging as:
+These attributes and the use of small-gauge needles, and minimal volumes ( $\leq 1$ mL) significantly optimize the ATH-1017 product profile for a subcutaneous route of administration.
+Subcutaneous injections are a common route of administration of chronic therapies, including those for diabetic or MS patients, and are easy to administration can become challenging as:

-- safe swallowing often becomes increasingly difficult; - · daily trays of multiple solid oral dosage forms add to patient/caregiver burden; and - potential resistance to care can also impact compliance.
+- safe swallowing often becomes increasingly difficult; - daily trays of multiple solid oral dosage forms add to patient/caregiver burden; and - potential resistance to care can also impact compliance.